briend/briend.github.io/README.md

 ![hue shift image](https://user-images.githubusercontent.com/6015639/30147782-056b3556-9355-11e7-95d2-75f44d511f8b.png)

-Linear Additive stays very bright and vivid, which the other two modes are more dim.
-The Standard Additive and Subtractive modes don't seem very different here, which is precisely why it is considered "good enough" for most programmers and artists.
+Linear Additive stays very bright and vivid, while the other two modes are more dim.
+The Standard Additive and Subtractive modes don't seem very different here, which is probably why the Standard Additive is considered "good enough" for most programmers and artists.
 Hopefully Scott Burns' model will become the new "good enough" until we reach the next breakthrough in simulating pigments.